 The Boys Hope Girls Hope of Arizona’s Team of professionals is committed to continuous learning, effective programming and improvement through impact evaluation and innovation.

 Amy Pfeifer, Executive Director

-Amy is an Arizona native and has 25 years of not-for-profit professional experience with leadership in social service operations, private fundraising and impact assessment.
-Amy has worked with children, youth, adults and older adults and has a special passion for social justice.
+Amy is an Arizona native and has 25 years of nonprofit professional experience with leadership in social service operations, private fundraising, and impact assessment.
+Amy has worked with children, youth, adults, and older adults and has a special passion for social justice.
 Amy is a Piper Fellow award recipient and her sabbatical focused on social enterprise and evaluation.
 Amy completed Harvard Business School’s Performance Measures for Nonprofits course and has a degree in accounting.
 Amy has served as executive director for Boys Hope Girls Hope of Arizona since 2015.
 “It is an honor to provide support and access to quality education for youth and families who are working hard to build a positive future for themselves” says Amy.
 Amy lives in Phoenix with her husband Paul and enjoys gardening and her two Labradors, Lily and Maggie.

 Marghan Miller, Development Director